Israel Space Agency: Establishment of a space agency

-At the end of 1982, it was decided during a closed-door meeting to establish an Israeli space agency.
-The decision was made by PM Menachem Begin, Defence Minister Ariel Sharon, and former director Aharon Beit Halahmi.
+At the end of 1982, during a closed-door meeting, the decision was made to establish an Israeli space agency.
+The decision was made by PM Menachem Begin, Defence Minister Ariel Sharon, and former director-general of the Defense Ministry, Aharon Beit Halahmi.
 The initial goal was to pursue the program to develop the Ofeq and the Shavit launchers.
 In January 1983, the Israeli government authorized the Minister of Science and Technology Yuval Ne'eman to establish an Israeli Space Agency with the goal of advancing Israel's space program, unlike the NCSR, which was primarily used for feasibility and infrastructure studies.
 In July 1983, the ISA was officially founded in Tel Aviv to coordinate the nation's space program in affiliation with the Ministry of Science, Culture & Sport, and Dror Sadeh was nominated to be its Director-General.

 In 1982, the Israel Space Agency was created, which is responsible for coordinating the space program of Israel.
 The following year, the new head of military intelligence, Ehud Barak, suspended all work, and advocated the winding down of all projects, and planned to transfer the released financial resources to fulfil more priority tasks, he said.
-However, his opinion did not become dominant in the defence department, and in 1984, Defence Minister Moshe Arens insisted on resuming the program.
+However, he did not win his argument in the defense department.
+In 1984, Defense Minister Moshe Arens insisted on resuming the program.

-In 1984, the National Space Knowledge Centre was established in cooperation with Israel Aircraft Industries; a contract was signed between IAI and the Ministry of Defence for the development of the needed infrastructure and of Israel's first observation satellite.
+In 1984, the National Space Knowledge Centre was established in cooperation with Israel Aircraft Industries; a contract was signed between IAI and the Ministry of Defence for the development of the needed infrastructure to successfully launch Israel's first observation satellite.
 This came to fruition in 1988 when Israel launched the first in a series of Ofeq satellites and thus became one of only a few nations in the world possessing an indigenous space launching capability (see timeline of first orbital launches by country).
 The project management at Israel Aircraft Industries was headed for many years by Moshe Bar-Lev.